gnietof/Quantum/docs/Practice/pauli.md

   </ol>
 </div>

-4. Which Pauli operator can a user expect when running the following circuit?
+4. Which Pauli operator can a user expect when running the following circuit?<br>
 ```python
 from qiskit import QuantumCircuit
 from qiskit.quantum_info import Pauli